 They learned to fish from their dad, Eddie Smith, who they said has been fishing in the derby since he was a little kid.
 Even though the Smith family competes against each other, the sisters said there’s no rivalry, and they all celebrate each other’s success.

-Curtis J. Fournier, a grand leader for his 11-pound boat-caught bonito, stood with his friends in the back sporting a derby sweatshirt.
+Curtis J. Fournier, a grand leader for his 11-pound boat-caught bonito, stood with his friends in the back wearing a derby sweatshirt.
 Jacob Cardoza stood nearby, his hat decorated with pins, as his friends patted his back to celebrate his grand leading 14-pound false albacore caught from shore.

 Brad Holley was atop the shore bluefish category for his 15-pound fish.
 Last year’s boat winner and longtime derby competitor David Kadison, won the first place boat triple crown award.